LucaCeccagnoli/PoggersHEMA/README.md

 # PoggersHEMA
-E-Commerce website for HEMA articles, made as a university project
+E-Commerce website for HEMA articles, made as a university project.